 Vernier Calliper Construction:

 Vernier calliper consists of two scales.
 One is fixed and the other is movable.
 The fixed scale is called the main scale.
 It is a calibrated L-shape frame and carries a fixed jaw. the movable scale, called Vernier scale.
-Which is slides over the main scale and carries movable jaw. these movable and fixed jaws having measuring tips for internal and external measurements.
+Which is slides over the main scale and carries movable jaw. these movable and fixed jaws having to measure tips for internal and external measurements.

 Vernier Calliper Diagram